-This class is for families who are seeking mental and behavioral health services for children or youth under 18 and who are not familiar with the mental health system in Washington state.
+This class is offered in English and Spanish to families who are seeking mental and behavioral health services for children or youth under 18 and who are not familiar with the mental health system in Washington state.
 Parents and caregivers consistently experience barriers in accessing mental and behavioral health care in Washington.
 We want to empower families to be able to take steps toward connecting to services on their own, knowing that many of the psychiatry services at Seattle Children’s have waitlists.
 For this reason, the class will focus on resources outside of Seattle Children’s, with the goal of helping families connect to care as quickly as possible.
 Due to capacity constraints, the psychiatry case managers leading this class will be unable to provide ongoing case management support outside of the class.

 In this free, video-based class, participants will learn about: